megaease/easeprobe/docs/Benchmark.md

       session required pam_limits.so
       ```
+  - DNS server is `8.8.8.8`

+    > Note: the DNS server `1.1.1.1` would be a problem if we query DNS too many, `1.1.1.1` would block the DNS query.

 - **Build**: the following PRs are important for this test, must be included:
   -  [PR #157](https://github.com/megaease/easeprobe/pull/157) - Equally distributing start the probers.